Personal background of website

 I started to map out these insights using boxes-and-arrows flow charts, engineering-style, for each era.
 These began simply as teaching aids.
 Because they “worked” I kept on developing them.
 Then I started writing detailed notes for each chart, introducing and explaining all the boxes and arrows.
 This will continue for some time yet…

-Studying the Bible in English, using the New International Version (NIV)
+Studying the Bible in English, using the New Living Bible (NLT) and New International Version (NIV)

 Yet my method has been deliberate.
 I usually urge others also to FIRST have a go at reading and understanding the Bible themselves, directly.
 Whatever we discover this way then becomes our frame of reference when reading about the Bible and trying to increase our understanding of it.